- About Us

 Topic Selection Process

 Each subgroup was requested to propose 5 disease conditions of their respective clinical specialty.
 These disease conditions were prioritized on a criteria based on burden of disease, non availability of Indian guidelines and policy importance.
 The disease conditions on which MoHFW already have issued guidelines were excluded.
-Total 14 disease condition was selected for the first phase.
+Total 14 disease condition Were, selected for the first phase.

 Guidelines were developed using agreed ‘Hybrid’ methodology adopting/adapting guidelines as explained above.
 Scope of Guidelines was defined before starting the search for guidelines.
 As a strategy reputed repositories of guidelines such National Guideline Clearinghouse and NICE were searched for existing guidelines as these have been already screened for quality.
 For guidelines from other sources a screening of guidelines against AGREE II tool was done before considering them for adoption/adaption.